gigimontes/Tableau-Projects/README.md

  - Missing Data

 ## Exploratory Data Analysis:
    One way I like thinking about what questions I should look into for my personal projects is placing myself in the 'stakeholders' shoes.
-In this case it would be for someone interested/new player playing Pokemon Unite, so my big question would be “what questions would be helpful to know for someone who wants to start playing? ” That being said, these are the questions I looked for in my analysis:
+In this case it would be for someone interested/new player playing Pokemon Unite, so my big question would be “what questions would be helpful to know for someone who wants to start playing? ” This project was inspired from a conversation that I had with a friend who was interested in playing the game.
+That being said, these are the questions I looked for in my analysis:

    - What’s the game about?
    - How many pokemon are in the game for players to use?